Understanding Do-Not-Call rules: The complete guide

 The National Do-Not-Call Registry was created in 2003 by the US Federal Trade Commission (FTC) to allow consumers to opt out of receiving telemarketing calls.
 This initiative arose from the growing frustration of individuals who were bombarded with unsolicited calls, often at inconvenient times.

-Once a phone number is added to the US registry, telemarketers are prohibited from calling that number, with few exceptions.
+Once a phone number is added to the US registry, telemarketers are prohibited from calling that number, with a few exceptions.
 The registry is designed to give consumers control over their contact preferences while helping businesses focus on reaching individuals who are open to receiving marketing calls.

 Why the Do-Not-Call registry was created